orbitalci/orbital/questions_and_notes.md

 - create `ocelot init` command
 - regex matching for accepted branches
 - mechanism for uploading test data
-- env variable for vault address to be used by get_ssh_key.sh from s3
 - fix PR's triggering builds
 - something that says X isn't tracked by ocelot (ADD THIS CHECK TO ALL COMMANDS SO THAT BEHAVIOR IS CONSISTENT)
 - something to take care of removing dead docker containers + images from werker's host (this shit builds up fast)